-To prevent Aspergillosis, keep your bird's cage clean, wash all fruits and vegetables before feeding them and wash your hands before and after handling them.
+To prevent Aspergillosis, keep your bird's cage clean, wash all fruits and vegetables before feeding them to your bird, and wash your hands before and after handling your bird.

 Giardia is most common in birds of the parrot family, including budgies, cockatoos, cockatiels, macaws, and parrots.